isomerpages/singapore-customs-old/_about-us/00d-Division-and-Structure.md

 permalink: /about-us/division-and-structure
 ---

-# Divisions and Structure
+# Divisions and Branches

-The roles of the respective divisions of Singapore Customs are as follows:
+The Roles of the Divisions of Singapore Customs are as follows:

 ## Trade Division